What was your inspiration?

 How are the sculptures secured?

-They’re drilled into the ocean floor, but we rely on the weight to help.
+They’re drilled into the ocean floor, but we rely on the weight to help out.
 We have to keep the centre of gravity very low.
-It’s a new environment to work in and is subject to different forces.
+It’s a completely new environment to work in and is subject to different forces.